IRT Ninth Avenue Line: West Side and Yonkers Patent Railway

-The predecessor of the Ninth Avenue Elevated was the West Side and Yonkers Patent Railway, which was built on Greenwich Street by Charles T. Harvey and ran from July 1, 1868, to 1870.
+The predecessor of the Ninth Avenue Elevated was the West Side and Yonkers Patent Railway, which was built on Greenwich Street by Charles T. Harvey and ran in experimental operations beginning July 1, 1868, and for public use from June 15, 1870 through August of that year.
 The line used multiple one-mile-long (1.6 km-long) cable loops, driven by steam engines in cellars of buildings adjacent to the track.
 Each loop was started when a car neared it and stopped when it had passed.
 The cables were equipped with collars that the car connected to with "claws".
 As the claws could not be "slipped" the car was jerked each time it moved to the next cable.
 The system proved cumbersome, broke down several times and eventually the company ran out of money and the system was abandoned.
-The new owners replaced the cable cars with steam locomotives.
+The new owners replaced the cable cars with steam locomotives, and begun operations anew on April 20, 1871.

 In 1885, the first demonstration of an electric traction engine in New York took place on the Ninth Avenue El.